 Satisfactory academic progress is defined as maintaining a minimum Grade Point Average of 2.0.
-Failure to maintain this standard will impact student access to Financial Aid and will result in Academic Probation for the student.
-(Refer to page 18).
+Failure to maintain this standard will impact student access to Financial Aid and will result in Academic Probation for the Student.

 Re-Admission

 Inactive students requesting re-admission must complete an application update form.
 Students inactive for more than two years must re-submit all required admissions documents and pay the current application fee.